-- 1st time a device is confiscated: The student will receive a warning and the principal will return the device at the end of the day, or at an opportune time.
-Parents will be notified. - 2nd time a device is confiscated: The device will be returned to the student's parents at school during a conference with the MC Principal.
-Conferences will be organized by the MC Principal as soon as possible, subject to the MC Principal's availability.
-Disciplinary action may also be taken (refer to the progressive discipline matrix). - 3rd time a device is confiscated: The device will be returned to the student's parents at school during a conference with the MC Principal at the end of the nearest quarter or term.
-Disciplinary action will also be taken (refer to the progressive discipline matrix). - Any further confiscations of the student's device will result in compulsory disciplinary action and adherence to the progressive discipline matrix on a case by case basis.
+- 3rd time a device is confiscated: The device will be returned to the student's parents at school during a conference with the MC Principal.
+Disciplinary action will also be taken (refer to the progressive discipline matrix). - Further confiscation of the student's device will result in compulsory disciplinary action and adherence to the progressive discipline matrix.